 8. Provide growth and learning opportunities

-Korn Ferry surveyed about 5000 professionals.
-They found that the top reason why they wanted to look for new jobs was that they were bored.
+An article by shortlister reveals that nearly 5,000 professionals were looking for a new job in 2018 because they were bored with their current position.
+(Kornferry*, 2018).
 You can resolve this situation by hiring from within your organisation.
 Give your employees opportunities to apply for higher or cross-functional jobs.
 Allow them to grow both professionally and personally through training programs.
 This will ensure higher retention and reduced hiring costs.

 An effective way to strengthen your employer branding is by using smart chatbots.
 These chatbots can appropriately answer candidate queries in real-time.
 Secondly, automating your hiring process can impress your candidates by giving immediate feedback and closing the loop.